Saturday mornings are for pancakes! Get those hot cakes on the griddle faster by having pancake mix ready and waiting for you.

 1 Make the mix: In a large bowl, combine flour, sugar, baking powder, baking soda, and salt.
 Whisk together.
 Transfer mix to an airtight container.
 Write "batter recipe" on a note card, and tape it to the canister.
 Store for up to 6 months.

 2 To make the pancakes: Put 1 cup of mix into a medium mixing bowl.
 In a separate small mixing bowl, combine milk, egg, and vanilla extract.
-Beat the egg with a fork until it’s well incorporated with the milk and extract.
-Continue stirring the milk with the fork while you pour in the melted butter.
+Beat the egg with a fork or whisk until it’s well incorporated with the milk and extract.
+Continue whisking the milk while you pour in the melted butter.

 Pour the egg mixture into the bowl with the pancake mix.
 Use a spatula to stir to combine.
 Don’t worry about getting all the lumps out.